-- 9.12 The recommendations of a committee of the council are, so far as they are adopted by the council, resolutions of the council. - 9.13 If in a report of a committee of the council distinct recommendations are made, the council may make separate decisions on each recommendation.
+9.12The recommendations of a committee of the council are, so far as they areModel Code of Meeting Practice for Local Councils in NSW12 adopted by the council, resolutions of the council.

+9.13 If in a report of a committee of the council distinct recommendations are made, the council may make separate decisions on each recommendation.